tomix89/pokefirered/README.md

 wait for BUTTON_A.
 As opposed to the original Deokishisu hack which blinks for a fraction of a second the first 2 pages (lines 1,2 then 3,4) and you stay with the fianl one.
  2) this was a quick one, just one liners on EventScript
+ 3) this was a nice exercise.
+Adding new option item with texts, the modifier itself and some extra logic.\
+Still 100% backward compatible, as i have chosen an unused area from SaveBlock2.\
+Player can now chose from 1x 1.2x 1.5x or 2x experince gain.

 To set up the repository, see [INSTALL.md](INSTALL.md), or wisit the original author's page.